 On this page:

-- Getting Access to the Run/Debug Configuration: Spy-js for Node.js Dialog Box
+- Getting access to the Run/Debug Configuration: Spy-js for Node.js dialog

 - Common options

-Getting Access to the Run/Debug Configuration: Spy-js for Node.js Dialog Box
+Getting access to the Run/Debug Configuration: Spy-js for Node.js dialog

 - Download and install Node.js because it is used by the Spy-js trace server.

 - Make sure the Spy-js plugin is enabled.
 The plugin is bundled with WebStorm and activated by default.
 If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 |Node interpreter|| In this field, specify the NodeJS installation home.
 Type the path to the NodeJS executable file manually, or click the button and select the location in the dialog box, that opens. |

 If you have appointed one of the installations as default, the field displays the path to its executable file.

 With Spy-js, it is recommended to use Node.js version 0.10.24 or higher.